 AI Setup

-Beetroot can transform your clipboard text using AI -- translate, summarize, fix grammar, rewrite, and more.
+Beetroot can transform clipboard text and images using AI -- translate, summarize, fix grammar, read text from photos, describe images, extract data, and more.
 You bring your own API key (BYOK).
 Beetroot never stores or transmits your data except to the AI provider you choose, and only when you explicitly ask for a transform.
+All AI API calls run in native Rust -- no browser JavaScript, no CORS issues.

 Supported Providers